blarth/linkr-react/README.md

 You can only add one hashtag to the ranking per post.
 So if you add two identical hashtags or more to it, they'll only count as one towards the trending ranking.

+You can eee how popular a post is by it's repost count, scroll indefinetly to see posts as they come and reload new ones without refreshing the page.

 ### ```Updating & Deleting```

 If you're the post's publisher, you can edit it or delete it.
 To edit, click on the pencil icon on the post's top right corner, to manipulate the text as you please.
 To cancel, press Esc or click on the pencil icon again.
 To submit your edited post, press enter.
 Any removed hashtags will lose a score in the ranking, any added ones will earn one and ulnaltered ones will have their position remained the same.